The Art of Interactive Design

 Your biggest problem in using anticipation in software design is your exposure to blame.
 If your software insists on pig-headedly covering its ass at every turn, nobody can ever blame you for screwing up.

-Growth of mass media, therefore the fall of interactivity.
+The growth of mass media, therefore the fall of interactivity.

 A number of researchers have approached interactive storytelling as a problem of simulating characters.
 I used this approach in 1987 with Siboot and concluded that it led nowhere.
 Its problem is its failure to focus on the verbs.

-The heart of my technology is the storytelling engine.
-The engine’s basic task is to execute verbs.
 Each verb can lead to another verb, and so on, generating a long sequence of events: a story.
 The verbs are created and specified by the author.
 Each verb can generate a number of options for other actors.
 Which options are available and the rules by which those actors choose among the options are again specified by the author.
 The human protagonist is given control of one actor and makes the choices for that actor.

 For example, if Puncher punches Punchee, then one role might be Punchee’s Best Friend, who presumably would come to the Punchee’s defense.
 Another role might be Punchee’s Girlfriend, whom we would expect to scream, rush to console Punchee, and possibly hurl a few epithets at Puncher.
 There could also be Intervening Bystander, who might step if the fight goes too far.
 We could even have Timid Bartender, who might want to duck behind the bar or call the cops.
 Whenever a verb is executed, each of the witnessing actors consults each of the roles, asking whether they fit that role.
 If the actor does fit the role, then he executes it, deciding which of the role’s responses to choose.